luqven/gh-stack/README.md

    - This assumption is due to how the Markdown table is uses https://shields.io to render badges that auto-update based on your PR status.
       - example URL: https://img.shields.io/github/pulls/detail/state/{{your-user-or-org}}/{{your-repository}}/{{the-pr-number}}

-It then looks for all PRs containing this containing this identifier and builds a dependency graph in memory.
+It then looks for all PRs containing this identifier and builds a dependency graph in memory.

 With this graph built up, the tool can: